varnish/Varnish-Book/varnish_book.rst

    The backend response is processed by ``vcl_backend_response`` or ``vcl_backend_error`` depending on the response from the server.

    If Varnish receives a syntactically correct HTTP response, Varnish pass control to ``vcl_backend_response``.
-   Syntactically correct HTTP responeses include HTTP ``5xx`` error codes.
+   Syntactically correct HTTP responses include HTTP ``5xx`` error codes.
    If Varnish does not receive a HTTP response, it passes control to ``vcl_backend_error``.

 VCL – ``vcl_hash``